ARCADIANS — Running a 1982 BBC Micro Game on OpenShift

 oc adm policy add-scc-to-user anyuid -z default -n retro-game

-For a cleaner approach using a dedicated service account:
+For a cleaner approach, use a dedicated service account:

 oc create sa arcadians-sa -n retro-game